 If one of your assets is outperforming all the others and you make a deposit, that asset will get less of the cash balance than the others so that the others can “catch up.”

-Dynamic rebalancing is a method of automatically rebalancing your portfolio with changes in asset value.
+Automatic rebalancing will rebalance your portfolio as your investments grow.
 In the case of M1, this is done by allocating money deposited to any assets that are lagging until each one is as close as possible to your target allocation.

-Going back to our 80/20 allocation, if your stocks are performing exceptionally well and your portfolio is now 85% stocks, more of your deposited money will go to bonds until your portfolio is back to 80/20.
+Going back to our 80/20 allocation, if your stocks are performing exceptionally well and your portfolio is now 85% stocks, more of your deposited money goes to bonds until your portfolio is back to 80/20.

 Having that built-in rebalancing is nice - especially if your pie has dozens of slices.

 And when you sell your shares, M1 also does so in a way that helps balance your portfolio.

 As you can see in this illustration, money that is withdrawn will not necessarily affect every security.